willbreitkreutz/api-workshop/02-Explore-an-api.md

 4. Draw the route on the map
 5. Give the user turn-by-turn directions from point a to point b

 That doesn't look too bad, if we take it one step at a time we'll get this wired up in no time.
+Time for [Lesson 3](/03-Starting-location.md)